Purpose of the Service

 Notification on another matter besides the amount of customs duty

 A document is deemed as being served when it is retrieved from the location given by the authority, that is, from a server, database or some other file.
 If a document is not retrieved within seven days of the notification by the authority, the notification will be sent by mail in return for acknowledgment of receipt.

 Unless indicated otherwise, a document is deemed as being served on the third day following the sending of the message.

 The user’s obligations and liability

-The user of the Service is obliged to observe the terms and conditions set for the use of the Service by the party that issued the electronic IDs, e.g. a bank or the Population Register Centre.
+The user of the Service is obliged to observe the terms and conditions set for the use of the Service by the party that issued the electronic IDs, e.g. a bank or the Digital and Population Data Services Agency.
 Customs is not liable for any errors or misuse due to careless use or safekeeping of the IDs.

 If the user’s IDs or means of payment end up in the possession of a third party or are lost, the user must immediately notify the organisation that granted these means.
-If the users neglect this notification, the users themselves are responsible for the possible damages caused by the misuse of Customs’ online services.
+If the user neglects this obligation to notify, they will be held liable for any damages caused by the misuse of Customs’ online services.

 Unrelated messages or messages that may unnecessarily overload the Service or compromise the data security of the Service must not be sent to the Service.

 The user may not submit any misleading information to Customs via the Service.